smartdevicelink/sdl_core_guides/docs/Developer Documentation/Web Engine Support/index.md

 Not all parameters in the `AppProperties` struct apply to Web Engine Apps.
 Web Engine Apps should omit `endpoint` and `authToken`.
 !!!

-When the user activates a Web Engine application, the HMI will use information from the manifest.js to launch the entrypoint HTML (our development HMIs' do this by creating an invisible iframe).
+When the user activates a Web Engine application, the HMI will use information from the manifest.js to launch the entrypoint HTML (our development HMIs do this by creating an invisible iframe).
 Here, the app will begin execution on the head unit and eventually call `RegisterAppInterface`.
 When the HMI receives an `OnAppRegistered` notification signalling that the web engine app has successfully registered, the HMI should then send Core an `ActivateApp` request.

 ## WebSocket Server Transport

 In order to support the Webengine feature, a websocket server transport was added to SDL Core.
 This contrasts to the websocket client transport in SDL Core that is used by Java Cloud applications.
 When the HMI launches a web engine application, it will provide Core's hostname and port as query parameters to the entrypoint of the web engine application.
-This transport supports both secure and non-secure websocket communication; which is also determined by a query parameter passed to the entrypoint html file of the web engine application.
+This transport supports both secure and non-secure websocket communication, which is also determined by a query parameter passed to the entrypoint HTML file of the web engine application.

 These are the accepted values for the sdl-transport-role parameter: